Donald Trump And America’s Online Breakdown

 “Usually around 6:30 p.m., or sometimes later,” the New York Times reported earlier this year, “Mr. Trump retires upstairs to the residence to recharge, vent, and intermittently use Twitter… he is almost always by himself.”

 In the morning or late at night, like Moses down from the mount to repeatedly slam a car door into your forehead, here’s Trump: accusing Obama of wiretapping him, indirectly accusing Obama of using the Brits to spy on him, quoting Andrew Napolitano (“All we did was quote a very talented legal mind”), joking that he and Angela Merkel share Obama spying on them, retweeting Bill Mitchell (“EXACTLY AS I SAID - House Intel Chair: We Cannot Rule Out Sr. Obama Officials Were Involved in Trump Surveillance“), explaining how it’s actually fine what he did (“Now remember this, when I said wiretapping, it was in quotes.
 Because a wiretapping is, you know today it is different than wiretapping.”).
-Then, of course, there’s little part that blossomed from the original tweet (“Terrible!”), every dismissal (GCHQ, FBI, DOJ, the Intelligence chairs), every theory and story about how this idea got into Trump’s head, every blind quote about whether someone has apologized (“no way, no how”) or just who should apologize to whom (“That’s up to him”), every lecture about how FISA courts work, every lecture about under what conditions the CIA can make your television can spy on you, every sick own, every gif of grim ol’ Angela Merkel.
+Then, of course, there’s little part that blossomed from the original tweet (“Terrible!”), every dismissal (GCHQ, FBI, DOJ, the Intelligence chairs), every theory and story about how this idea got into Trump’s head, every blind quote about whether someone has apologized (“no way, no how”) or just who should apologize to whom (“That’s up to him”), every lecture about how FISA courts work, every lecture about under what conditions the CIA can make your television spy on you, every sick own, every gif of grim ol’ Angela Merkel.
 Hey look, in the meantime, he can’t be doing so badly, because he’s president, and you’re not, you know.
 Say hello to everybody, OK?

 That’s just one thing that’s happened this month.
 There are a hundred more, of various sizes and shapes.